|

 of "green" White Oak

-water (330 gallons) must be boiled out of this "green" firewood
+of water must be boiled out of this "green" firewood

 before it can heat your home.
-The heat that is used to
+Try to imagine how much

 boil this water is lost as home heat.